alteryx/open_source_demos/predict-daily-temperature/README.md

 <img width=50% src="https://alteryx-open-source-images.s3.amazonaws.com/OpenSource_Logo-01.jpg" alt="ayx_os" />
 </p>

-Featuretools and EvalML were created by the developers at [Alteryx](https://www.alteryx.com).
+This is a demo created & maintained by [Alteryx](https://www.alteryx.com).
+It uses **Featuretools** and **EvalML**, which are open source libraries maintained by Alteryx.
+To see the other open source projects we’re working on visit Alteryx Open Source.
 If building impactful data science pipelines is important to you or your business, please [get in touch](https://www.alteryx.com/contact-us/).